geudde/attic-chest/pages/04.season-3/01.meeting-29/04.invocation/docs.md

 Entitled to such general praise.
 And if they cry “’Tis you good Sir”
 I’ll coolly say “I wish it were.”
-But when at length the Birthday comes,
+But when at length the birthday comes,
 And each his proper rank assumes,
 My kind consenting smile and bow,
-To envious Bards the truth will shew
+To envious bards the truth will shew
 While all delighted, once again,
 Raise to my <span data-tippy="worth" class="green">verse</span> worth th’ applauding strain.